mk-fg/tinydns-dynamic-dns-updater/README.md

    always checks mtime (and does reload) before building new files, and then again right before replacing (tempfile-rename) old file with a new one.

- * It's also safe to run several server pids from same file, as they do proper locking on reading/writing to it and update old files as well as replace them with new ones, but not sure when doing that might be useful.
+ * It's also safe to run several server pids from the same file, as they do proper locking on reading/writing to it and update old files as well as replace them with new ones, but no idea if doing that might ever be useful.